abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

   70 /a/b/c/d/e/menu.c
   27 /a/b/c/ab.c

-while for last modification time precede it with -t, and -st for both
+while for last modification time with -t, and -st for both
-And so forth, as many directories nested under it as OS could
+And so forth, as many directories nested under it as OS is capable

 may be navigated as absolute path too
 $ cd /z